-Sometimes, when you’re on long-term leave and your pay was supposed to have been reduced, your employer may accidentally overpay you.
+When you’re on long-term leave and your pay should have been reduced, but wasn't, your employer may accidentally overpay you.

-When this happens, and they discover their mistake, they have the right to deduct this overpayment from your salary.
+When this happens, and they discover their mistake, your employer has the right to deduct the overpayment from your salary.
 This could leave you with a big shortfall in your monthly income, so it’s important you know how to deal with it.

 Legislation doesn’t say how much time your employer has to take back overpayments.
 You may be able to negotiate that this takes place over a few months, rather than from one pay packet.
 But your contract or your employer’s policy may say that any overpayment should be taken from a single month's salary, so it’s important you check this.